Her name was Irene.

 She is the great grandmother and muse of Coco Umiker, co-owner, along with her husband, Karl, and head winemaker at Clearwater Canyon Cellars.

 Without Irene, there would be no Clearwater Canyon.
 And even though Coco never met her, Irene's presence is felt everywhere.
-So much so, the winepress is named "Irene" in her honor.
+So much so, even the winepress is named "Irene."

 And that's not all.
-In November, the Umikers are releasing a new wine in Irene's honor, a white, simply called "Irene Nichols."
+In November, the Umikers are releasing a new wine in Irene's honor, a red blend, simply called "Irene Nichols."

 "I have often found strength in her," Coco recounts.
 "There are many hard times here still and she’s like the rock I never knew, but who lives very vibrantly in me."

 The story of Clearwater Canyon actually begins way back in 1916, when Irene and George, a typical farming family of the time, did an unusual thing: they decided to move out from the prairie closer to Lewiston "so that my family would have greater access to education," Coco explains.

 The previous owners had built a modest house and little else.
 The land needed work.
 Over the next four years, they raised animals, planted a small orchard and grew a whole lot of grain – the primary crop.

 Then, disaster came.
 After four hard years of work, George passed away from appendicitis, leaving the farm, a mortgage and four kids to Irene alone.

 "I heard many stories about people trying to take advantage of Irene and the situation," Coco recalls.
 "She was a pretty shrewd businesswoman.
 She could think on her feet pretty quickly and obviously was a very tough lady to make it through all that."